ArcGIS Online

 Add color to text elements

-In the text editor, select the text, field, or expression and click the Font Color button.
+In the text editor, select the text, field, or expression and click the Font Color button, then choose any color.
+To apply a specific color, enter the hexadecimal value of the color you want.
+Colors used previously are saved and can be chosen again.

-In the example shown below of California peaks, the peak name, elevation, prominence, and isolation are blue.
+The example shown below uses Static color.
+The peak name, elevation, prominence, and isolation are blue.
 The peak rank is red.
 The Arcade expression, which returns a ranking of prominence (Low, Moderate, High), is brown.

 Pop-up text color